 It’s important to ensure that a timestamping server complies with RFC 3161, 5816, ETSI EN 319 421 and ETSI EN 319 422.

 The future of timestamping

 Finally, there is always discussion about algorithm expiry and quantum computing.
 SHA-3 is now available as a hash algorithm, however it is unlikely to be widely available for another year or two in third party products, so some caution is advised.

 This is on the Ascertia roadmap for support later in 2020.
 RSA is supported to 8192 bits so SHA-512 and RSA 4096 is still believed to be effective for 10+ years.

-Shortly Ascertia will also support quantum safe algorithms so that should a breakthrough in quantum computing be seen, then all existing document signatures that are able to have an archive timestamp added, can have quantum safe timestamps added before quantum machines are realistically available.
-So if this affects you, ask Ascertia how its digital signatures can be interoperable today and still quantum safe tomorrow.
+Shortly Ascertia will also support quantum safe algorithms.
+Should a breakthrough in quantum computing be seen, then all existing document signatures that are able to have an archive timestamp added, can have quantum safe timestamps added before quantum machines are realistically available.
+If this affects you, ask Ascertia how its digital signatures can be interoperable today and still quantum safe tomorrow.

 Watch demos of the different use cases or find out more about Ascertia’s TSA Server.